-- Requiring a minimum of 4 hrly observation on the basis of clinical need. - Requiring continuous oxygen therapy. - Boluses of intravenous fluid (need not determined by CVP). - The pidural analgesia or Patient Controlled Analgesia in use. - The parenteral nutrition. - Postoperative surgical patients who are still requiring 4 hrly observations. - Requiring administration of bolus intravenous drugs through a Central Venous Catheter. - The With a tracheostomy. - The With a chest drain in situ. - Requiring a minimum of 4 hourly GCS assessment. - The With diabetes receiving a continuous infusion of insulin.
+- Requiring a minimum of 4 hrly observation on the basis of clinical need. - Requiring continuous oxygen therapy. - Boluses of intravenous fluid (need not determined by CVP). - Epidural analgesia or Patient Controlled Analgesia in use. - Transport Parenteral nutrition. - Postoperative surgical patients who are still requiring 4 hrly observations. - Requiring administration of bolus intravenous drugs through a Central Venous Catheter. - TWith a tracheostomy. - TWith a chest drain in situ. - Requiring a minimum of 4 hourly GCS assessment. - Twith diabetes receiving a continuous infusion of insulin. - The Who are at risk of aspiration pneumonia. - To on established intermittent renal support.

-- The who are at risk of aspiration pneumonia. - The stablished intermittent renal support. - Requiring respiratory physiotherapy to treat or prevent respiratory failure. - Patients requiring critical care outreach service support Example: - Abnormal vital signs but not requiring a higher level of critical care. - Risk of clinical deterioration and potential need to step up to level 2 care.
+- Requiring respiratory physiotherapy to treat or prevent respiratory failure. - Patients requiring critical care outreach service support Example: - Abnormal vital signs but not requiring a higher level of critical care. - Risk of clinical deterioration and potential need to step up to level 2 care.

 - Patients needing pre-operative optimization Example: - Cardiovascular, renal or respiratory optimisation required prior to surgery.
-(Invasive monitoring inserted to assist optimisation (arterial line, and CVP as a minimum)). - Patients needing extended postoperative care Example: - The surgery is a set of the surgery. - Emergency surgery in unstable or high risk patients. - The Where there is a risk of postoperative complications or a need for enhanced interventions and monitoring. - Patients stepping down to Level 2 care from Level 3 Example: - Requiring a minimum of hourly observations. - The second secon

-Patients receiving single organ support

-Example: (exceptions: Basic Respiratory and Basic Cardiovascular Support occurring simultaneously without any other organ support should be considered as Level 2 and Advanced Respiratory Support alone is Level 3)

-Patients receiving Basic Respiratory Support
+(Invasive monitoring inserted to assist optimisation (arterial line, and CVP as a minimum)). - Patients needing extended postoperative care Example: - Immediate care following major elective surgery. - Emergency surgery in unstable or high risk patients. - Where there is a risk of postoperative complications or a need for enhanced interventions and monitoring. - Patients stepping down to Level 2 care from Level 3 Example: - Requiring a minimum of hourly observations. - The At risk of deterioration and requiring level 3 care again. - Patients receiving single organ support - Example: (exceptions: Basic Respiratory and Basic Cardiovascular Support occurring simultaneously without any other organ support should be considered as Level 2 and Advanced Respiratory Support alone is Level 3) - Patients receiving Basic Respiratory Support

-- Mask / hood CPAP or mask / hood Bilevel positive airway pressure (noninvasive ventilation) - Patients who are Intubated to protect the airway but needing no ventilatory support - The certain the ce - The More than 50% oxygen delivered by face mask. - Close observation due to the potential for acute deterioration to the point of needing advanced respiratory support. - Physiotherapy or suction to clear secretions at least two hourly, whether via tracheostomy, minitracheostomy, or in the absence of an artificial airway

-Patients who are recently (within 24 hours) extubated after a period (greater than 24 hours) of mechanical ventilation via an endotracheal tube

-Patients receiving Basic Cardiovascular Support
+- Mask / hood CPAP or mask / hood Bilevel positive airway pressure (noninvasive ventilation) - Patients who are Intubated to protect the airway but needing no ventilatory support - Temporal CPAP via a tracheostomy - More than 50% oxygen delivered by face mask. - The Close observation due to the potential for acute deterioration to the point of needing advanced respiratory support. - Physiotherapy or suction to clear secretions at least two hourly, whether via tracheostomy, minitracheostomy, or in the absence of an artificial airway - Patients who are recently (within 24 hours) extubated after a period (greater than 24 hours) of mechanical ventilation via an endotracheal tube - Patients receiving Basic Cardiovascular Support

-- Use of a CVP line for monitoring of CVP and to deliver titrated fluids to treat hypovolaemia. - The sampling of arterial blood. - Single intravenous vasoactive drug used to support or control arterial pressure, cardiac output or organ perfusion. - Single/multiple intravenous rhythm controlling drug(s) to support or control cardiac arrhythmias

-Patients receiving Advanced Cardiovascular Support
+- Tuse of a CVP line for monitoring of CVP and to deliver titrated fluids to treat hypovolaemia. - The Use of an arterial line for monitoring the arterial pressure and/or sampling of arterial blood. - Single intravenous vasoactive drug used to support or control arterial pressure, cardiac output or organ perfusion. - Single/multiple intravenous rhythm controlling drug(s) to support or control cardiac arrhythmias - Patients receiving Advanced Cardiovascular Support

-- The Multiple intravenous vasoactive and/or rhythm controlling drugs (e.g. inotropes, amiodarone, nitrates). - Continuous observation of cardiac output. - Thtra-aortic balloon pumping and other assist devices. - The section of a temporary cardiac pacemaker
+- Multiple intravenous vasoactive and/or rhythm controlling drugs (e.g. inotropes, amiodarone, nitrates).

+- Continuous observation of cardiac output.

+- Intra-aortic balloon pumping and other assist devices.

+- Insertion of a temporary cardiac pacemaker

-Patients receiving Renal Support
+- Patients receiving Renal Support